11 Easy Caviar Recipes and Essential Techniques

 9. Truffle and Caviar Benedict

-If you want your benedict with bacon, we suggest starting by getting those strips in the oven from the jump.
-From there, start bringing poaching water up to a simmer (adding vinegar), and get to work on the Hollandaise sauce.
+If you want your Benedict with bacon, we suggest getting those strips in the oven from the jump.
+Then, start bringing poaching water up to a simmer (adding vinegar), and get to work on the hollandaise sauce.

-A mixing bowl or a blender will help you develop a rich and warm Hollandaise that doesn’t break or run.
-The key is to continuously add butter to the base of egg yolk while sprinkling in lemon juice and salt for flavor.
+A mixing bowl or a blender will help you develop a rich and warm hollandaise that doesn’t break or run.
+The key is to continuously add butter to the base of the egg yolk while sprinkling in lemon juice and salt for flavor.

 At last, you can layer on some fresh-grated truffle or a sprinkle of truffle salt and scoop the caviar to make this dish even more exquisite.
 It’s a lot to handle in one cooking session, but totally worth it.